MicrosoftDocs/winrt-api/windows.ui.xaml.controls/hub.md

 # Windows.UI.Xaml.Controls.Hub

 ## -description
-Represents a control that displays groups of content in a panning view.
+**For Windows 10 and later: We recommend against using this control; use one of the other navigation controls instead.
+For a list, see the [Navigation basics](https://docs.microsoft.com/windows/uwp/design/basics/navigation-basics) article.** Represents a control that displays groups of content in a panning view.

 ## -xaml-syntax
 ```xaml